pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Execute an execquery request.

-      Executes a query request on the target WBEM Server with the QUERY_STRING argument and query language options.
+      Executes a query request on the target WBEM server with the QUERY_STRING argument and query language options.

       The results of the query are displayed as mof or xml.